-Will trade be the same after coronavirus?
+Will Trade be the same after coronavirus?

 There is a great potential for exponential growth in export trade if we take the right steps.
 COVID-19 provides an opportunity for us to take more concrete steps towards realising the African Continental Free Trade Area (AfCFTA) by:

-Africa has what it takes to overcome the challenges Covid-19 has brought and redefined export trade as we leverage on our wealth of human and natural resource for expansion.
+Africa has what it takes to overcome the challenges Covid-19 has brought and redefine export trade as we leverage on our wealth of human and natural resource for expansion.

 Disclaimer